 So what can be done to effectively prevent possible tragedies in the future?
 There are several ways to protect against flooding rivers.
 In this article, we will focus on one of the most effective solutions, that is, reinforcing dikes with cellular geonets.

-In this article you will find answers to such questions and others:
+In this article you will find answers to such and other questions:

 Geomaxx® - an economical and simple way to reinforce embankment slopes